giantswarm/hubspot-blog-export/README.md

-# Export content from HubSpot blog
+# Export content from HubSpot blog to Ghost and Disqus

+Exports blog posts and comments from a HubSpot blog to Ghost JSON and Disqus-ready XML.

+## Known limitation

+Article meta data like tags, categories and authors is not exported and has to maintained manually.

 A set of Python scripts to facilitate blog migration from HubSpot's website platform to Ghost.